mrobertsASC4/csci395project-site/index.md

 This map gives a visual representation of where the clinics are in NYC and shows the respective total amounts of homeless individuals and clinics in the specific borough.

-This is what I have so far, but I plan to include more analysis and visualizations once I get more of this data to cooperate.
+This is what I have so far, but I plan to include more analysis and visualizations once I get more of this data to use and cooperate with.